-Horstman is an agile small business comprising businesses units in the UK, US and Canada.
+Horstman, a Company of the RENK group is an agile and growing business comprising businesses units in the UK, US and Canada.
 Providing world leading design and manufacturing capabilities, our customers benefit from our time-tested pedigree in innovation, product development manufacture and defence project management in heavy armoured and tracked vehicle suspension systems.

 Horstman led the world in the 1920’s with development of the independent suspension bogie that bears its name, and the company’s influence features on tanks and wheeled vehicles to this day.